wamikamalik/wamikamalik/README.md

 ### Hi there 👋

-I'm Wamika, a scholarship student at the ✨ National University of Singapore ✨.
-I am currently an undergraduate, studying a double major of Computer Engineering with Mathematics.
+I'm Wamika, a masters student at the ✨ National University of Singapore ✨.
+I am currently a Sofware Engineer at PSA and a part-time masters student studying AI at NUS.
 <!--
 **wamikamalik/wamikamalik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.